quixio/quix-streams/docs/using.md

 !!! note

     This callback is invoked for each stream in a topic.
-This means you will have multiple instances of this callback running, if there are multiple streams.
+This means you will have multiple instances of this callback invoked, if there are multiple streams.

-    If there are multiple replicas, and each replica is handling one stream, then each replica will run an instance of this callback.
-This has significance for how you are going to handle shared state, which is discussed later in this topic.

 ## Registering callbacks to handle data formats